The Clear Edge

 3. [Specific focus area]

-• If consensus = No, resolve before Day 2.
-Can’t make aligned decisions with a misaligned problem definition.
+If consensus is “no,” resolve it before Day 2—you can’t make aligned decisions from a misaligned problem definition.

 What to Expect After Day 1

-• Success metric: Team leaves Day 1 agreeing on the top 3 constraints and their financial impact.
-Not perfect clarity.
-Shared reality.
+• Team leaves Day 1 aligned on the top 3 constraints and their financial impact.

-Paulo’s team discovered their primary constraint wasn’t what anyone expected.
-The founder thought it was delivery capacity.
-Sales thought pricing.
-Delivery thought client quality.
+Paulo’s team discovered their primary constraint wasn’t what anyone expected: the founder blamed delivery capacity, sales blamed pricing, and delivery blamed client quality.

-• Day 1 revealed: priority misalignment between sales positioning (premium) and delivery optimization (volume).
-That gap created $34K quarterly in rework and lost opportunities.
+Day 1 revealed the real issue—a priority misalignment between premium sales positioning and volume-focused delivery—which created $34K in quarterly rework and lost opportunities.

-• Once named and quantified: the team could address it on Day 2.
-Before naming?
-Everyone optimized different variables.
+Once that was named and quantified, the team could address it on Day 2; before that, each function was optimizing a different variable.

 Day 2: Documenting Offsite Decisions and Assigning Accountability for 90 Days

 Day 1 identified constraints.
-Day 2 converts them into documented decisions with ownership.
+Day 2 converts those constraints into documented decisions with clear owners.

-Most founders end off-sites with “action items.”
-Action items are tasks.
-Decisions are direction changes with authority.
+Most founders end off-sites with “action items,” which are just tasks; decisions are direction changes backed by authority.

 • Constraint: [Name from Day 1]